Jithin-Varghese/SQL-Labs/DEA.md

 You can start multiple capture sessions while waiting for this capture to finish.
 Once your capture is completed, you can use the output trace file to start the second phase: replaying the trace file on your target servers.
 Check out this FAQ page for frequently asked questions for Capture.

+## Replaying the workload to Azure SQL Database
+The second step is to replay the captured workload on your Azure SQL Database.
+This needs to be the exact same database you collected capture from.
+For this exercise use the Azure SQL database we provided.

+### Start New Replay
+1. Launch DEA and go to All replays screen by clicking on the arrow icon on the left navigation